starlitriver/starlitriver.github.io/content/biochemistry/cell membrane.md

 ## bulk export

-the [[golgi body]] produces vesicles to wrap the contents in a plasma membrane, and merges with the cell membrane so that the contents can be released outside of the cell.
+the [[Golgi apparatus]] produces vesicles to wrap the contents in a plasma membrane, and merges with the cell membrane so that the contents can be released outside of the cell.